Buon fresco: Description

 The buon fresco technique consists of painting with pigment ground in water on a thin layer of wet, fresh, lime mortar or plaster, for which the Italian word is intonaco.
 Because of the chemical makeup of the plaster, a binder is not required.
+However, some artists used lime as a binding medium for pigment to slow the drying process of the plaster and continue working for longer periods of time.

 After a number of hours the plaster reacts with the air in a process called carbonatation.
 This chemical reaction fixes the pigment particles at the plaster's surface in a protective crystalline mesh known as the lime crust.

 The advantage of buon fresco is its durability.
 In fresco-secco, by contrast, the color does not become part of the wall and tends to flake off over time.
 The chief disadvantage of buon fresco is that it must be done quickly without mistakes.

 The painter plasters and paints only as much as can be completed in a day, which explains the Italian term for each of these sections, giornata, or a day's work.
 The size of a giornata varies according to the complexity of the painting within it.
 A face, for instance, might take an entire day, whereas large areas of sky can be painted quite rapidly.
+Buon Frescoes are usually done in sections because of the time limitations plaster provides.